itsnehakv/itsnehakv/README.md

 <p> 🎓 Computer Applications undergraduate from Bengaluru  <br>
 👩‍💻 Interested in Data Science, Software & Game Development <br>
 🌱 Currently expanding my knowledge on DSA<br>
-🗨️ Actively looking for a mentor to help guide my growth in Machine Learning & Data Science<br>
+🗨️ Looking for a mentor or community to help guide my growth in Machine Learning & Data Science<br>
 📲 If you're open to sharing your experience or just having a conversation, feel free to reach out!</p>
 <br>